stevencurtis/DeezerMVVMArchitectureExample/README.md

 # A Music App using the DeezerAPI

-This is an example application that uses the DeezerAPI, in order to show a MVVM architecture.
+This is an example application that uses the DeezerAPI, in order to show an MVVM architecture.

 ![Video](Images/vid.gif)<br/>